mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-02-getting-started.md

 }
 ````

 With the database and model setup, we can now start to configure Fluidity itself.
 The entry point for a Fluidity configuration is via a class that inherits from the abstract base class `FluidityConfigModule`.
-This class exposes a single method, `Configure`, which is passed a `FluidityConfig` instance against which you can start configuring your UI.
+This class exposes a single method, `Configure`, which is passed a `FluidityConfig` instance.
+It is against this instance that you configure your UI.

 ````csharp
 public class FluidityBootstrap : FluidityConfigModule